lyokha/nginx-custom-counters-module/README.md

   ...
 ```

-Locations */* and */1* in the virtual server *test.histogram* listening on port
+Locations */* and */1* in the virtual server *test.histogram* delay responses
-*8040* delay responses for *0.5* and *1* seconds respectively.
-We can check this
+for *0.5* and *1* seconds respectively.
+We can check this from the values of the
-from the values of the histogram counters.
+histogram counters.

 ```ShellSession
 $ curl -s 'http://127.0.0.1:8020/all' | jq {\"test.histogram\"}